Introduction

 a) Upgrade from Recirculating to Ducted Hoods

-Many older Woodlands homes still use recirculating range hoods that simply filter and push air back into the kitchen.
+Many older homes use recirculating hoods that filter and push air back into the kitchen.
 A ducted hood vents smoke, steam, and cooking fumes outside — which is far more effective for odor control.

 b) Clean Filters Every Month